 NOTE: Movie (video files) are NTSC video format (North America and Japan) but we can output to PAL.

-OUR SUPPLIED MEDIA PREFERRED: We can only use customer supplied media if it meets our specifications.
+OUR SUPPLIED MEDIA PREFERRED: We can only use customer supplied new or used media if it meets our specifications.

-SUPPLYING YOUR OWN MEDIA: You can supply your own 3.0 USB media but it must be large enough to fit all of your files.
-Hard Drives should have a standard USB 3.0 connection and must be PC/MAC compatible and pre-formatted in EXFAT or NTFS or you can supply brand new media.
+SUPPLYING YOUR OWN MEDIA: You can supply your own 3.0 USB new or used media but it must be large enough to fit all of your files.
+Hard Drives should have a standard USB 3.0 connection and must be PC/MAC compatible and pre-formatted in EXFAT or NTFS.
 No warranty or guarantees on customer supplied media.
+We prefer “plug & play” media over A/C powered hard drives.

 FILM SCANNING OPTIONS